mainawycliffe/devfest-chrome-build-in-ai-workshop/README.md

       - Be thorough - don't skip small text or watermarks
       - Be precise - don't infer or correct spelling errors
       - Be structured - maintain logical text flow`,

+      /**
+       * Monitor callback: Tracks download progress of the AI model.
+       * This is crucial for UX - users need to know the ~1.5GB model is downloading.
+       *
+       * The callback receives a monitor object that emits progress events.
+       */
       monitor: (m) => {
         m.addEventListener('downloadprogress', (e) => {
+          // Convert loaded/total ratio to percentage
           const progress = e.loaded * 100;
           console.log(`📥 Downloaded ${progress.toFixed(0)}%`);

-          this.downloadProgress.set(progress);
+          // Update our signal so UI can show a progress bar this.downloadProgress.set(progress);
         });
       }
     });

-    this.session.set(aiSession);
-    this.isDownloading.set(false);
+    // Step 4: Store the session in our signal for later use this.session.set(aiSession);

+    // Step 5: Update flags to indicate download is complete this.isDownloading.set(false);
     this.downloadProgress.set(100);
     console.log('✅ Session initialized');
   } catch (error) {
-    console.error('❌ Failed to initialize AI session:', error);
+    // Handle errors gracefully - could be network issues, storage issues, etc. console.error('❌ Failed to initialize AI session:', error);
     this.isDownloading.set(false);

-    throw error;
+    // Re-throw so calling code knows something went wrong throw error;
   }
 }